We took a trip down memory lane and asked a couple of grandmas a few questions.

 What was something your spouse did or said that made you laugh?

 M: My husband, keeps a joke book in the car’s glove box.
-When waiting or bored, the kids would take it out and read it.
+While driving, the kids would take it out and read it.
 We also read jokes off our phone while the kids eat breakfast or while they get ready for school.
 Not the funniest thing but memorable.

 S: Long time ago, My husband and I had a water fight.
 Then I went to go take a shower, and he decided to grab a big bucket of water and dump it on me.
 However, I knew he was coming, so I moved out of the way, and he missed me entirely.